What is a Cohort Study: What You Need to Know

 Conclusion

-In summary, a cohort study represents a vital research method that entails the tracking of a group of individuals who share common characteristics or exposures over an extended period.
+A cohort study represents a vital research method that entails the tracking of a group of individuals who share common characteristics or exposures over an extended period.
 This study design plays a pivotal role in discerning causal relationships, comprehending the influence of risk factors, and contributing to advancements in healthcare and epidemiology.
 Researchers depend on cohort studies to illuminate various health-related questions and enhance our understanding of the factors that shape our well-being.